Schoude/marcs-pics/APP_DESIGN.md

 <hr>

 ## Data models and MongoDB collections
-I try to use as little cross collection lookups as possible and save the data together in the Document.
+I try to use as little cross collection lookups as possible and save the data together in one Document.

 ### Document schemas
 0) `users` <br> For now there is only one user and admin (me).